 Changing their routines to avoid the bully

-For safety reasons, victims should not directly confront the bully.
-Victims should be taught to ignore and not be bothered by the bully, which reduces the bully's satisfaction and eventually lessens the bullying.
-Praising the victim's courage for reporting bullying can begin to rebuild the victim's self-esteem.
+For safety reasons, victims of bullying should not directly confront the bully.
+Children should be taught to ignore and not be bothered by the bully, which reduces the bully's satisfaction and eventually lessens the bullying.
+Praising the victim's courage for reporting bullying can begin to rebuild self-esteem.

 If bullying occurs at school, parents should inform school officials.
-The victim's parents should also inform the bully's parents but should avoid confrontation, which could be counterproductive by making the bully's parents defensive.
-Victims may fear that telling the bully's parents will worsen bullying, but it often stops bullying, particularly if the discussion is positive and not accusatory, but instead focuses on the harmful behavior.
+The parents of the child who has been bullied may or may not feel comfortable informing the bully's parents but should avoid confrontation, which could be counterproductive by making the bully's parents defensive.
+Victims may fear that telling the bully's parents will worsen bullying, but it often stops bullying, particularly if the discussion is positive and not accusatory, but instead is focused on the harmful behavior.

-Counseling is recommended for the victim and for the child who is doing the bullying.
+Counseling is recommended for both the child who has been bullied and for the child who is doing the bullying.
 Often, bullies are expressing their unmet needs or modeling the aggressive behavior of a parent or older sibling.